KenWronka/poison_ivy_detector/README.md

  - Taking advantage of transfer learning
  - Using an architecture intended for usage on mobile CPU's

+This model was implemented in Tensorflow using the built in MobileNet model from Keras, just removing the classification head training on ImageNet.

 I had limited computational resources to do extensive tuning of the model, but did some experimentation with:
  - Learning rates (base & fine-tuning)
  - Class weights (to account for unbalanced dataset)